Lightning-Universe/Pose-app/docs/source/tabs/video_diagnostics.rst

 .. warning::

-    Video traces will not be available if you chose "Do not run inference" in the Train/Infer tab.
+    Video traces will only be available once you have run inference in the Train/Infer tab.

 Models can be renamed using the text fields in the left panel.